Take pride in making your own flavorful homemade Dijon mustard, this popular condiment is easier to make than you think!

 How to make dijon mustard

-The steps to make your own homemade dijon are quite simple.
-First, you simmer the wine with the vinegar, shallots, garlic, and seasonings for 15 minutes, then strain out the vegetables and let cool.
+The steps to make your own homemade mustard recipe are quite simple.
+First, combine wine with the vinegar, shallots, garlic, and seasonings and simmer for 15 minutes in a small saucepan, then strain out the vegetables using a fine-mesh sieve and let cool.

 Add everything into a blender and puree into your desired consistency.
 You will have to add water to get it to an appropriate thickness and the more it is blended the more water you will need.

 Finally, everything should be gently simmered on the stovetop to allow the flavors to combine.
-Simmer for 10 minutes, then store in the refrigerator.
+Simmer for 10 minutes, then store in a glass jar in your refrigerator.
 The flavors will continue to meld over the next few days.

 Troubleshooting this recipe

-- The mustard is too thick: You need to add water to the mustard when it is blended or it will be too thick to blend well.
-The amount of water needed will vary, so just keep adding it until you are happy with the consistency.
+- The mustard is too thick: You need to add cold water to the mustard when it is blended or it will be too thick to blend well.
+The amount of water needed will vary, so just keep adding extra liquid to the mustard mixture until it has the right consistency.

 - The mustard is too runny: If you add too much water the Dijon will get runny.
 Don't worry, you can cook out the excess liquid when the mustard is simmered in the final step.
 The longer you simmer the more liquid evaporates and the thicker the mustard will get.